-Effective January 1, 2025, the Department shall make interim and final supplemental payments to Kentucky emergency ground ambulance providers licensed as Class I through III, as described below, in addition to payments made under Sections (1) through (5) above.
+Effective January 1, 2026, the Department shall make interim and final supplemental payments to Kentucky emergency ground ambulance providers licensed as Class I through III, as described below, in addition to payments made under Sections (1) through (5) above.

 The Department shall pay a uniform add-on amount for emergent transports.
-For the calendar program year beginning January 1, 2025, total dollars available for the aggregate provider group will be $4,050,794.
-The interim uniform emergent amount will be a fixed rate of $453.16 based on the total dollars available divided by statewide emergent Medicaid ambulance transports paid in the most recent complete SFY of data available for Class I through III providers.
-The final uniform emergent amount will be the total dollars available, divided by actual calendar year 2024 statewide emergent transports for Class I through III providers, to adjust the final rate using actual utilization for the payment period.
+For the calendar program year beginning January 1, 2026, total dollars available for the aggregate provider group will be $ 4,331,591.
+The interim uniform emergent amount will be a fixed rate of $466.65 based on the total dollars available divided by statewide emergent Medicaid ambulance transports paid in the most recent complete SFY of data available for Class I through III providers.
+The final uniform emergent amount will be the total dollars available, divided by actual state fiscal year 2025 statewide emergent transports for Class I through III providers, to adjust the final rate using actual utilization for the payment period.
+There will also be an interim uniform non-emergent add-on amount of $166.67.

 On an annual basis, the Department shall determine a lump sum monthly interim supplemental payment for each eligible provider utilizing the add-on referenced in Item (a) above and the most recent complete SFY of utilization volume available.
 For conservativeness and to limit potential reconciliation paybacks, the utilization volume will be decreased to 95% for purposes of the interim payment determination.